urho3d/urho3d/Readme.txt

 (you can use the provided batch file CopyData.bat.)
 Next, execute the following commands in the Android directory:

-- android update project -p . (only needed on the first time)
+- android update project -p . -t 1 (only needed on the first time, replace '-t 1' with desired target-id)
 - ndk-build
 - ant debug